ramsgoli/musaic/README.md

 Musaic is comprised of several different services that work in tandem to deliver the final musaic.

 ### Web App
-The Musaic web app is a node.js + express app that serves Pug views.
+The Musaic web app is a node.js + express app that renders Pug views.
 It is deployed on a free tier of heroku.

 ### S3